Franz Steinkühler: IG Metall

-He had barely embarked on his apprenticeship in 1953, when he joined the Stuttgart branch of "IG Metall", the metal workers' union.
-In 1963 he became the Stuttgart district secretary of the union.
-It was in 1972 that he succeeded Willi Bleicher as the union's Baden-Württemberg regional boss.
-Baden-Württemberg, with Stuttgart at its heart, was particularly important for IG Metall due to the presence in the region of several famously profitable and prestigious manufacturing and engineering companies, including Daimler Benz.
-During a decade in which politicians and commentators were much preoccupied by currency inflation, Steinkühler led the union team om a succession of tough wage negotiation rounds, acquiring a reputation as a cunning, well-briefed and stubborn negotiator.
+He had embarked on his apprenticeship in 1953, when he joined the Stuttgart branch of "IG Metall", the metal workers' union.
+In 1963, he became the Stuttgart district secretary of the union.
+In 1972, that he succeeded Willi Bleicher as the union's Baden-Württemberg regional director.
+Baden-Württemberg, with Stuttgart at its heart, was particularly important for IG Metall, due to the presence in the region of several profitable and prestigious manufacturing, and engineering companies, including Daimler Benz.
+During a decade, in which politicians and commentators were much preoccupied by currency inflation, Steinkühler led the union team on a succession of wage negotiation rounds, acquiring a reputation as a cunning, well-briefed and stubborn negotiator.
 He famously led a successful campaign for formal recognition by managements of factory workers' rights to what came to be known - with a characteristic directness which he himself has always relished - as "Steinkühler-Pinkelpause" ("Steinkühler piss breaks") of up to five minutes per hour in respect of "personal necessities".
 (In reality, implementation by employers has not been uniform.)
 The 1978 strike which won this important concession is celebrated by admiring commentators as part of a life-long commitment on the part of Franz Steinkühler to the "Humanisierung der Arbeit" (loosely, "humanising the work-place").